Jbleezy/BO1-Reimagined/README.md

 ### Turrets (Kino Der Toten and Ascension)
 * No longer deals damage to players
-* Kills zombies in one shot
+* Kills zombies in three shots
 * Now locks on to a new target quicker
 * Now targets the zombie that is closest to the turret
 * Nova crawlers now do not explode from turret damage